 Clarksville is a somewhat small city located in the state of Arkansas.
 With a population of 9,433 people and four constituent neighborhoods, Clarksville is the 43rd largest community in Arkansas.

-When you are in Clarksville, you'll notice that it is more blue-collar than most other communities in America.
-39.66% of Clarksville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Clarksville is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Clarksville who work in office and administrative support (14.54%), sales jobs (8.61%), and food service (7.33%).
+Clarksville is a blue-collar town, with 39.71% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Clarksville is a city of sales and office workers, production and manufacturing workers, and professionals.
+There are especially a lot of people living in Clarksville who work in office and administrative support (14.22%), sales jobs (10.20%), and teaching (6.63%).

 Clarksville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-Clarksville is a somewhat ethnically-diverse city.
+Clarksville is a very ethnically-diverse city.
 The people who call Clarksville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clarksville residents report their race to be White, followed by Black or African-American.
 Clarksville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.30% of the city’s residents.
-Important ancestries of people in Clarksville include Irish, English, Scottish, and Scots-Irish.
+People of Hispanic or Latino origin account for 22.52% of the city’s residents.
+Important ancestries of people in Clarksville include Irish, English, Scottish, and French .

 The most common language spoken in Clarksville is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Mon-Khmer (Cambodian).